jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `trust-in-target` attribute of the `iiop-openjdk` subsystem
 Can you get the trust-in-target attribute of the iiop-openjdk subsystem?
 Can you get the trust in target attribute of the iiop openjdk subsystem?
+## syntax of the operation to get the `jsr77` subsystem
+Can you get the jsr77 subsystem?
+Can you get the jsr77?
+Can you retrieve all the attributes of the jsr77 subsystem?
+## syntax of the operation to get the `opentelemetry` subsystem
+Can you get the opentelemetry subsystem?
+Can you get the opentelemetry?
+Can you retrieve all the attributes of the opentelemetry subsystem?
 ## syntax of the operation to get the `batch-delay` attribute of the `opentelemetry` subsystem
 Can you get the batch-delay attribute of the opentelemetry subsystem?
 Can you get the batch delay attribute of the opentelemetry subsystem?